Strategic Social and Sustainable Procurement

 Support local businesses and employment

 Discover procurement practices that aim to support local economic growth and development, and best achieve benefits beyond value for money.
-Consider how these can apply within your own procurement context.
+Consider how these can apply within your procurement context.

 Improve community, environmental and socio-economic outcomes